azilinskaite/Recipes_app/README.md

 # Cocktail Kungen react app

 Cocktail Kungen is a React-based web application that allows users to explore a collection of cocktail recipes.
-Users can search for drinks by categories, view detailed recipes, and manage to save their favorite cocktails.
+Users can search for drinks by categories, view detailed recipes, and manage to save their favourite cocktails.
 The project is built using TheCocktailDB API to fetch cocktail data dynamically.

 ## Live Demo
 https://cocktail-kungen.netlify.app/